It’s going to be great!

 For more information, refer to our Golive documentation:

 Managing your non-productive Environments properly is key to your success, and there are 3 options to setup a Booking System:

 If you are already using Jira, lucky you!
 You get 2 additional options:

-Apwide Golive is a Jira app that gives you visibility and control over your environments.
+Apwide Golive is a Jira App for more visibility and control over your environments.

-Many leading companies have already chosen Apwide Golive for Test Environment Management as it integrates easily with many other DevOps tools.
+Leading companies are already using Apwide Golive for Test Environment Management as it integrates smoothly with their DevOps toolchain.